AuthServer

 SqlOS runs OAuth.
 You choose who draws the login screens.

 The default.
-SqlOS renders the sign-in, sign-up, and organization selection pages.
+SqlOS renders the sign-in, sign-up, invite acceptance, OTP, CLI device approval, and organization selection pages.

 Choose hosted when: